 Buying an investment property is never easy, especially when it's out-of-state.
+You need to be up to date on real estate factors, neighborhood amenities, and tenant wants.
 But sometimes, investing in an out-of-state property is a good option.
 Some investors choose to invest in another state because it’s more affordable.
 Another reason investors may decide to purchase real estate out of town is because they're simply looking to diversify their investments.

 Whatever the reason, it is a good idea to consider the factors that come into play when wanting to buy out-of-state properties.

-In general, take note of the following suggestions for when you have decided to purchase an out-of-state rental property:
+In general, take note of the following suggestions for when you have decided to finance your investment in an out-of-state rental property:

 It is best to buy property in an area that you know.
 If not, make sure to read up on the area and even go there to personally experience what it has to offer.